LF:BVOT011c Self-specific terminology - Course Information

 - 4th week: Greek nouns of 3rd declension.
 Notes on clinical terminology.

-- 5th week: Adjectives of 3rd declension (three-termination, two-termination, one-termination adjectives).
+- 6th-7th week: Progress test.
+Adjectives of 3rd declension (three-termination, two-termination, one-termination adjectives).

-- 6th week: Latin nouns of 4th and 5th declensions.
-Renowned personalities of ancient medicine.
+- 8th week: Latin nouns of 4th and 5th declensions.
+Prepositional phrases.

-- 7th week: Comparison of adjectives (regular, irregular, defective).
+- 9th-10th week: Comparison of adjectives (regular, irregular, defective).

-- 14th week: Formation of words (2) - basic rules of composition.
+- 13th week: Word formation (2) - basic rules of composition.
 The most frequently used Latin and Greek word-forming components.

-- 15th week: Requirements for the examination.
-Final test.
+- 14th week: Revision.
+Requirements for the examination.

 - MAREČKOVÁ, Elena and Hana REICHOVÁ. Úvod do lékařské terminologie.
 Základy latiny s přihlédnutím k řečtině (Introduction to medical terminology.
 Basic Latin and Greek).
 2. dotisk 5., nezm. vyd.
 Brno: Masarykova univerzita, 2010.
 187 pp. ISBN 978-80-210-4072-4. info